Table of Contents

 Once GPS Position data have been updated, the current position is shown on map as illustrated here:

-The SMTP client can be configured to send notifications via email to a configured server.
+The SMTP client is used to send notifications via email to a configured server.

 Typical SMTP configuration values are illustrated here: